 - Exercise: Exercise improves the diversity of our gut bacteria.
 Remember that it is a good thing.
 Set a goal of 30-45 minutes daily.

 - Sleep: Improved sleep may improve the microbiome composition.
 Conversely, an altered microbiome can worsen sleep.

 - Stress management: An altered microbiome has been shown to contribute to anxiety and depression, and higher stress levels correlate with an alteration in the microbiome.
-Improve your microbiome by using your favorite stress reduction technique on a daily basis.
+Improve your microbiome by using your favorite stress-reduction technique daily.

 - Weight management: Maintaining a healthy weight will help promote a healthy microbiome.

-- Probiotics and prebiotics: These can be used to manipulate the composition of the microbiome and targeted or specific formulations for specific disease states may be an important part of the future of medicine.
+- Probiotics and prebiotics: These can be used to manipulate the microbiome’s composition.
+Targeted or specific formulations for specific disease states may be an important part of medicine’s future.